 Globalization and openness increase cross-border economic interdependence and may lead to convergence of business cycle fluctuations.
 The crisis has generated a debate on international business cycle co-movements as a result of the remarkable growth performance of emerging countries and the increased intensity of South-South trade.
 Economic cycles in developing countries remain closely correlated with those in developed countries (Brahmbhatt and Da Silva 2009).
-While there has been no decoupling in the cyclical component of developing country growth (Kose, Prasad, and Terrones 2003), a decoupling in underlying trend rates of growth may have occurred after the 2000s-the trend rate of growth in developing countries was closer to that in developed countries before the early 2000s; since then, trend growth in developing countries has become substantially higher than in the advanced world.
+While there has been no decoupling in the cyclical component of developing country growth (Kose, Prasad, and Terrones 2003), a decoupling in underlying trend rates of growth may have occurred after the 2000s-the trend rate of growth in developing countries was closer to that in developed countries has become substantially higher than in the advanced world.